francescogerardomarra/its/modulo26/4_security.md

 - three HTTP requests and responses are exchanged with **Basic Authentication**;
 - each request sends the credentials in the `Authorization` header
-- the server responds with a **`200 OK`** status, and each time, a message is returned indicating access is granted.
-Importantly, no session cookies are sent, which means no session is created, maintaining the stateless nature of **Basic Authentication**.
+- the server responds with a **`200 OK`** status, and each time, a message is returned indicating access is granted;
+- no session cookies are sent, which means no session is created, maintaining the stateless nature of **Basic Authentication**.
 The behavior of each request and response shows that authentication is done per request without relying on session storage.

 ```http
 GET /protected-resource HTTP/1.1